Erion Veliaj: MJAFT!

 Veliaj was one of the earliest activists of MJAFT!, a civic organization created in 2003 aimed at protesting social and political injustices in Albania.
 He soon became one of the central figures of MJAFT! due to his many TV appearances.
 Veliaj was involved with MJAFT! until November 2007.
 Mjaft organization showed the controversial Muhammad cartoons on its pages when Veliaj was a leader of it.

 In 2004, ‘MJAFT!’ was granted the United Nations Award for Civil Society by Kofi Annan for its exemplary and highly efficient methods of protest.

 G99

-In 2008, Erion Veliaj and a few other activists from MJAFT! created G99 (Group 99), a center-left political party.
+In 2008, Veliaj and a few other activists from MJAFT! created G99 (Group 99), a center-left political party.
 While initially unaligned, G99 ended up joining other political parties of the center-left coalition in the 2009 Parliamentary Election.
-Erion Veliaj ran as G99's leading candidate for the district of Tirana.
-Despite the media attention, Erion Veliaj and G99 only earned 0.86% of the vote, failing to win a seat in the Parliament.
-In 2011, Veliaj leaves G99 and joins the Socialist Party of Albania.
+Veliaj ran as G99's leading candidate for the district of Tirana.
+Despite the media attention, Veliaj and G99 only earned 0.86% of the vote, failing to win a seat in the Parliament.
+In 2011, he left G99 and joined the Socialist Party of Albania.